-For safety credentials, the Jimny is a fairly average three-star ANCAP proposition.
+For safety credentials, the Suzuki Jimny is a fairly average three-star ANCAP proposition.

 It does fit some decent gear.
 The autonomous emergency braking system uses camera and laser inputs while lane-departure warning functionality and six airbags (front, side and curtain) are standard.

 And while its underpinnings largely draw from old-school ethos, the electronic governance of ABS, electronic brake force distribution, brake assist as well as stability and traction control are all up to date.